pmurph0305/fcc-jscalculator/README.md

 It was created using React, and deployed with gh-pages.

-You can be run it locally with `npm start`
+You can run it locally with `npm start`

 Or you can visit the website in the description above to view the gh-pages version.